casdoor/casdoor-website/docs/provider/sms/acs.md

 ---
 title: Azure ACS
-description: Using ACS as a SMS provider for Casdoor
+description: Using ACS as an SMS provider for Casdoor
 keywords: [ACS, SMS, provider]
 authors: [UsherFall]
 ---

-## Obtain the necessary information in Azure
+## Obtaining the necessary information in Azure

-There are four required fields. `Client secret`, `Sender number`, `Template code`, `Provider Url`.
-I will show you how to obtain these infomations from Azure ACS.
+There are four required fields: `Client secret`, `Sender number`, `Template code`, and `Provider Url`.
+I will show you how to obtain this information from Azure ACS.

-- `Client secret
+- `Client secret`

-In Communication Service, you can create User Access Token which is the `Client secret` in Casdoor.
+In Communication Service, you can create a User Access Token, which is the `Client secret` in Casdoor.

 ![azureToken.png](/img/providers/sms/azureToken.png)

 - Sender number

-`Sender number` is the phone number you create in Communication Service
+The `Sender number` is the phone number you create in Communication Service.

 ![azurePhone.png](/img/providers/sms/azurePhone.png)

 - Provider Url

-`Provider Url` is the endpoint in Communication Service
+The `Provider Url` is the endpoint in Communication Service.

 ![azureUrl.png](/img/providers/sms/azureUrl.png)

-### Config Casdoor provider
+### Configure Casdoor provider

 The `template code` is the message you want to send.
 Enter your phone number in `SMS Test` to test.